Two-dimensional electronic spectra from trajectory-based dynamics: pure-state Ehrenfest, spin-mapping, and mean classical path approaches: Pure-state Ehrenfest Methods

 We can also find a further factor of 2 by exploiting the symmetries of the rephasing (Eq.~\eqref{eq:response_rp}) and non-rephasing (Eq.~\eqref{eq:response_nr}) response functions.
 For each of the three physical processes captured by 2DES, SE ($\Phi_1$, $\Phi_4$), GSB ($\Phi_2$, $\Phi_5$), and ESA ($\Phi_3$, $\Phi_6$), one of the contributing terms is a rephasing pathway while the other is a non-rephasing pathway.
 The density matrix propagated through $t_2$ in each of these pairs is the adjoint of the other, e.g. $\mu_+ \ket{0(t_1)}\bra{\mu(t_1)}$ and $\ket{\mu(t_1)} \bra{0(t_1)} \mu_-$ in $\Phi_1$ and $\Phi_4$, respectively.
 In the equatorial decomposition, one can exploit this symmetry simply by complex-conjugating the weights of the pure states,

 where $\ket{\phi_j}$ are the pure states obtained from decomposing $\ket{a} \bra{b}$.
 The non-rephasing response functions can therefore be obtained for free during the calculation of the rephasing functions, saving a further factor 2 in computational effort.
-With this additional saving, the equatorial pure state method only requires two times more force evaluations per initial trajectory than the mean classical path approximation of van der Vegte {\em et al.},\cite{Vegt2013} whereas the polar pure-state decomposition requires 64 times more.\cite{Atsa2023}
+With this additional saving, the equatorial pure state method only requires two times more force evaluations per initial trajectory than the mean classical path approximation of van der Vegte {\em et al.},\cite{Vegt2013} whereas the polar pure-state decomposition requires 64 times more.\cite{Atsa2023} One might imagine that it would also be possible to use the symmetry between the rephasing and non-rephasing response functions to reduce the number of trajectories by a factor of 2 in the mean classical path approximation, but we explain in the supplementary information why this is not the case (SI, Sec.~S2).